ashermancinelli/ashermancinelli.github.io/_posts/2022-5-2-BQN-reflections.md

 ## On the Joy of Programming

+It's been a few months since I've written BQN or APL, so I feel like I'm looking at the language family with fresh eyes.

+I was struck by the resemblance between solving this leetcode problem and creating art:

+1. I know I'm not the best at either, and many, *many* people can write more elegant BQN and more elegant poetry than I can (for example)
+1. I can thoroughly enjoy both when detached from any performance metrics - the process is far more valuable to me than the end-product
+1. both can be deeply social actions - sharing your painting with someone and discussing my solution with the BQN chat room are both social and exciting.
+Even if someone comes back with a more wonderful painting or more terse solution, I enjoy the social interaction just as much.

 I stumbled upon this thread on twitter describing how Kurt Vonnegut responded to a letter from a high school English student asking for life advice.
 In short, his response was to do art and enjoy the process of becoming who you are.